 The first step in any detox is to eliminate certain foods.
-These can be foods your body is slightly allergic to or foods that are highly processed.
-White flour and white sugar are both highly processed, substitute these products with whole wheat or natural options.
+These can be foods your body is slightly allergic to or highly processed foods.
+For example, white flour and white sugar are highly processed; substitute these products with whole wheat or natural options.
 Other foods that you should eliminate to detox are sugars, salts, and caffeine.

-Drinking 8 to 10 glasses of water a day is the most natural way to aide your body in detoxification.
-Your kidneys help to remove waste from your body and water aids in this process as well.
+Drinking 8 to 10 glasses of water a day is the most natural way to aid your body in detoxification.
+Your kidneys help remove waste from your body, and water aids in this process.
 Another form of detoxing in water can be with steaming in saunas, hot and cold showers, and bathing.

 Increase Certain Foods

 If you or your loved one are eliminating processed foods, it only makes sense to increase the number of unprocessed foods you eat.
 These foods consist of vegetables, fruits, nuts, and grains.
 Vegetables you want to add specifically are beets, broccoli, carrots, kale, onion, radishes, and brussel sprouts.
 Garlic and turmeric also aid in detoxification.

 Certain fruits, especially organic fruit, are a great addition to a detox-focused diet.
 Organic fruit is free of chemicals and has a high liquid content which helps wash away toxins.
 Fruits to add specifically are berries, lemons, oranges, grapes, and limes.
 Adding these fruits to your diet will aid in detox.
 Just be sure you are getting real fruit, as juices are not a good substitute due to their high sugar content.